 Cataract surgery is covered by Medicare when your medical provider performs the procedure using traditional surgical techniques or lasers.
 If your treatment includes laser surgery, premium lenses, and/or multifocal lenses, you could incur higher out-of-pocket costs.
 For these services, Medicare may charge you the difference between the covered amount and the additional costs your surgeon will charge.

-The short answer is yes.
-Cataract surgery is covered by Medicare, as long as your doctor decides it’s a necessary surgery for your health.
-Here are some basic factors regarding your Medicare coverage that you should keep in mind prior to your surgery:
+Here are some basic factors regarding your Medicare coverage that you should keep in mind prior to cataract surgery:

-- Medicare Part A is your hospital insurance.
-If your cataract surgery will require a hospital stay, you will need to pay your deductible under Part A. Most of the time, though, cataract surgery doesn’t require hospitalization.
+- If your cataract surgery requires a hospital stay, you will need to pay your deductible under Medicare Part A. Most of the time, though, cataract surgery doesn’t require hospitalization.

-- Once you pay your deductible, you’ll receive coverage from Medicare but will still need to pay any copayments.
+- Once you pay your deductible, you’ll receive 80% coverage from Medicare but will also still need to pay any copayments.

 - Find out whether you’ll be inpatient or outpatient for the surgery.
 This impacts how you will pay.

-- Verify that the doctor you’ll use accepts Medicare assignment.
+- Verify that the doctor and facility you’ll use accept Medicare.

 - Ask your healthcare provider what you should expect to pay for the surgery.